-FIRST will be implemented in AY Spring 2023 Semester as a program that involves overseas travel.
+FIRST will take place in South Korea for AY Spring 2023 Semester as a program that involves overseas travel!

 The biggest feature of the FIRST Program is the hands-on approach to conducting research in an unfamiliar land, culture and language.
 Divided into small groups, students have to use the language skills they acquire before departing Japan and make their way to a destination decided by drawing straws.
 Upon arrival they begin their research and carry out surveys based on a theme decided prior to arrival in the country.

 In addition to cultivating fundamental research abilities and sensitivity to different cultures, participants will also develop various skills and traits required at APU such as communication, group collaboration, presentation, and willingness to take on a challenge.
 This program is ideal for students who are interested in interacting with languages and cultures around the world, and the local people of those languages and cultures.
 It is ideal for students who wish to make the most out of APU’s international learning environment and campus life.